Resources & Links

 Social Housing is rental housing for people on very low to moderate incomes who may be experiencing ‘rental stress’ in the private market.
 It includes housing which is owned or managed by the NSW State Government, by community housing organisations or by the Aboriginal Housing Office.

 Community Housing Providers (CHPs) are not-for-profit organisations that are managed by boards and work in partnership with government, communities and partners to provide housing services and assistance to low and moderate income earners.

 SGCH is a Tier 1 CHP under the National Regulatory System Community Housing.
 This means we are a growth provider, managing a large portfolio of properties and undertaking community housing development projects that use private sector funds and investment.

 In Australia in 2017-18, over 1 million low-income households were in financial ‘housing stress’, spending more than 30% of their income on housing and facing difficulties meeting basic living costs.
-Housing stress is particularly evident in the Sydney area where housing is a scarce resource.

 In comparison to similar countries, Australia has quite a small percentage of social housing properties available which is continuing to decline from 5.1% of all housing stock in 2001 to 4.2% in 2016.
 In contrast, countries such as the United Kingdom have about 20% of all housing stock devoted to social housing.

 There are currently almost 60,000 eligible applicants waiting for a home in Social Housing in NSW.
 The size of this list reflects the inadequate supply of affordable housing for people on lower income households living in NSW and specifically, Sydney.